Fly Fishing Reports 2017

-The weather forecast promises us nice weather, but I haven't seen yet the predictions proven wrong so many times.
-Many times it is quite cold and miserable weather.
+The weather forecast promises us nice weather, but the predictions have been proven wrong so many times this summer.
+Very often it's just quite cold and miserable weather.
 There are not many big hatches, I haven't seen a single one this summer, but there is enough going on.
 Small hatches of all kinds of may flies, caddis in all sizes from #8 to #22, and of course this is prime time for ants, daddy long legs and other terrestrial patterns.
 Don't forget to try a midge imitation, they will almost always bring up some nice fish.
 The water level is approaching normal values again, and most good spots in the fly fishing zone can be fished without any problems.
 The water temperature is rather low all the time.
 It seldom reaches 14 degrees, and according to my observations the temp should rise from say 12 degrees to 15 degrees for good hatches.

-On the top picture Marius is holding another huge grayling from the Glomma water shed, 55 cm long and weighting a full 2 kg (!) .
+On the picture Marius is holding another huge grayling from the Glomma water shed, 55 cm long and weighting a full 2 kg (!) .
 This one took a tiny may fly imitation.
-The second picture taken by Peter L shows the great view over the river at the campsite.

 We are halfway the summer fishing season, and river Glomma at Kvennan Fly Fishing reached a normal water level for the time of the year.
 Also the water temperature is almost normal - maybe a bit low, but that is only good because there will be a few hatches every day.
 Nothing spectacular, nothing fancy, but a bit of action here and there.
 Just nice.